U.S. airline shares tumble as Buffett sell-off adds to worries

 “The world has changed” for the aviation industry, Buffett said at Berkshire Hathaway’s annual meeting on Saturday.

-American Airlines has posted a $2.2 billion net loss, its first quarterly loss since emerging from bankruptcy in 2013, while United Airlines reported a loss of $1.7 billion for its first quarter.
+American Airlines (AAL.O) has posted a $2.2 billion (1.77 billion pounds) net loss, its first quarterly loss since emerging from bankruptcy in 2013, while United Airlines (UAL.O) reported a loss of $1.7 billion for its first quarter.

 “Investors looking at the (airlines) group, are technicians, traders, people buying distress for fairly quick bounces,” said Chuck Carlson, chief executive at investment adviser Horizon Investment Services LLC, which held Southwest shares until a month ago.